janfuhrer/it-security-docs/docs/themes/Key escrow and recovery.md

 **Key escrow**: The key is shared among multiple parties.
 Each party receives a portion of the key.

-**Key recovery**: The key is reassambled using the pieces from the escrow parties.
+**Key recovery**: The key is reassembled using the pieces from the escrow parties.

 ## Anastasis